 Public criticism of officials is a direct reflection upon those who were responsible for assigning the officials to the game.
 Officials are trained and expected to make no derogatory comments regarding the players, coaches, or schools.
 Coaches are expected to follow the same procedure.
-Failure to follow this request will result in disciplinary action as per OHSAA by-law/regulations.
+Failure to follow this request will result in disciplinary action per OHSAA bylaws/regulations.